Skip to content

 Sub-processor Purpose / processing Personal data involved Location / region Safeguards

 Vercel (Vercel, Inc.) Hosting of the WagePilot web application and execution of serverless functions (including API endpoints for onboarding, billing and email), together with associated request, application and infrastructure logs.
+Also provides Vercel Web Analytics, the cookieless analytics used on the WagePilot marketing site (in respect of marketing-site visitors, for whom WagePilot acts as controller rather than as a processor of customer staff data), to understand which pages are useful.
 Data submitted to or returned by the application during use, including account and staff data passing through requests; technical and usage data such as IP address, device/browser information, and application and access logs.
-[Vercel processing region - confirm; US processing or support/backup is likely] [Vercel - confirm a signed Article 28(3) DPA is executed and, for any processing, support or backup outside the UK/EEA (for example in the US), an IDTA or EU SCCs + UK Addendum and a transfer risk assessment]
+For analytics: aggregated page-view and usage data, with IP address and browser information used transiently to de-duplicate visitors and not stored as a persistent identifier.
+United States Vercel's standard Article 28(3) DPA applies via its terms; for processing, support or backup outside the UK/EEA (US likely), Vercel's EU SCCs + UK Addendum and a transfer risk assessment apply (to be confirmed in force before go-live) Vercel Web Analytics must also be named in our Cookie Policy.

 The descriptions above are provided to help you meet your own transparency and record-keeping obligations as controller.
 They do not vary the allocation of roles set out in the DPA.
 You remain the controller of your staff personal data and are responsible for your own privacy notices to your workers; WagePilot does not discharge that duty on your behalf.